snowplow-archive/snowplow.github.com/_posts/2015-12-22-snowplow-r74-european-honey-buzzard-with-weather-enrichment-released.md

 <h2 id="introducing">1.
 Introducing the weather enrichment</h2>

-[Snowplow] [snowplow-repo] has a steadily growing collection of [configurable event enrichments] [snowplow-enrichments] - from marketing campaign attribution through geo-location to custom JavaScript.
+Snowplow has a steadily growing collection of [configurable event enrichments] [snowplow-enrichments] - from marketing campaign attribution through geo-location to custom JavaScript.
 But the most-requested enrichment remains a Weather Enrichment: specifically, using the time and geo-location of each event to retrieve the weather and attach it to the event as a context, ready for later analysis.

-There is a strong body of research to suggest that the weather is a major influence on the behavior of your end-users, for an example see the paper [The effect of weather on consumer spending] [weather-paper] (Murray, Di Muro, Finn, Leszczyc, 2010).
+There is a strong body of research to suggest that the weather is a major influence on the behavior of your end-users, for an example see the paper [The Effect of Weather on consumer Spending] [weather-paper] (Murray, Di Muro, Finn, Leszczyc, 2010).
 To be able to perform these kinds of analyses, it's critical to be able to attach the correct weather to each event prior to storing and analyzing those events in Redshift, Spark or similar.

-To date, enterprising analysts have needed to manually integrate a weather lookup into their JavaScript event tracking - see this excellent blog post by Simo Ahava for his tutorial for [adding weather as a custom dimension in Google Analytics] [ga-weather-post].
+To date, enterprising analysts have needed to manually integrate a weather lookup into their JavaScript event tracking - see this excellent tutorial by Simo Ahava for [adding weather as a custom dimension in Google Analytics] [ga-weather-post].
 To make things much simpler for Snowplow users, we have now implemented a weather enrichment, powered by our [Scala Weather library] [scala-weather-post], which:

 * Runs inside our Snowplow Enrichment process
 * Looks up the weather for each event from [OpenWeatherMap.org] [openweathermap]